AGrosserHH/AkkaKafkaSparkCassandra/README.md

 # AkkaKafkaSparkCassandra
 Basic example for Akka, Kafka, Spark and Cassandra

-This example shows how to integrate Akka, Kafka (via Akka Stream), Spark and Cassandra.
+This example shows how to integrate Akka, Kafka (via Akka Stream), Spark and Cassandra in combination with Mllib.
 In general, the example<br />
 1. Fits a linear regression mode with Mllib<br />
 2. Saves model<br />
 3. Sets up Akka Kafka stream<br />